 CHILTERN CHAMBER CHOIR

-Named for the Chiltern Hills among which we live, Chiltern Chamber Choir was founded by its director Adrian Davis in 1976, and draws its singers from Berkhamsted and the surrounding towns and villages.
-We share a passion for singing and perform at least three main concerts each year, mostly with orchestra or organ accompaniment.
-Though we have outgrown the original chamber choir size, the standard of singing continues to be enviably high.
-The Choir’s impressive repertoire ranges from music of the 12th century to contemporary works.
+Chiltern Chamber Choir was founded by its director Adrian Davis in 1976, and draws its singers from Berkhamsted and the surrounding towns and villages.
+They share a passion for singing and perform at least three main concerts each year in St Peter’s Church, mostly with orchestra or organ accompaniment.
+Though they have outgrown their original chamber choir size, their standard is enviably high and they enjoy a fine reputation both locally amongst their numerous supporters and in many places outside Britain as well.